niebardzo/niebardzo.github.io/_posts/2020-05-24-gynvael-challenge-0.md

   return f"GOOD WORK!
 Flag is {FLAG}"
 ```

-To get the flag we would have to bypass to conditional checks, first requirement is that the request must come from the localhost.
+To get the flag we would have to bypass to conditional checks, the first requirement is that the request must come from the localhost.
 The second requirement is that the HTTP request must have the X-Secret HTTP header with the value of YEAH.

-So, the get the flag, we would have to exploit the Server Side Request Forgery on the same server, to be able to send HTTP request to loopback interface.
+So, the get the flag, we would have to exploit the Server Side Request Forgery on the same server, to be able to send an HTTP request to the loopback interface.
 Then, we would have to find the HTTP Header Injection sometimes called CRLF injection to be able to send the custom X-Secret HTTP header.

 Luckly for us the web server exposes other endpoint /fetch:
 ```